 DAFM continually monitors the level of non-compliance with fitness for transport requirements and analyses the reasons behind their occurrence.
-DAFM has included the documents "Practical Guidelines to Assess Fitness for Transport of Adult Bovines", "Practical Guidelines to Assess Fitness for Transport of Pigs" and "Practical Guidelines to Assess Fitness Fitness for Transport of Pigs" and "Practical Guidelines to Assess Fitness Fitness for Transport of Pigs" and "Practical Guidelines to Assess Fitness Fitness for Transport of Pigs" and "Practical Guidelines to Assess Fitness Fitness for Transport of Pigs" and "Practical Guidelines to Assess Fitness Fitne for Transport of Equidae" on the DAFM website.
+DAFM has disseminated the Animal Transport Guides on the DAFM website.
 These documents provide operators with additional information to aid them when checking whether animals are fit for a journey and ensure that they take the appropriate action in marginal cases in particular.
 The documents have been circulated to all DAFM staff involved in carrying out transport checks and they are encouraged to share them with transporters.